USS O-12: Nautilus Arctic Expedition

-On 5 August, very late in the year to begin an Arctic expedition, Nautilus began making her way through the English Channel and along the Norwegian coast.
-Another storm again damaged the boat, carrying away her bridge and giving her a permanent list, but after a stop in Tromsø on 11 August, she successfully reached Spitsbergen, and Wilkins allowed but a single day for repairs.
+On 5 August 1931, very late in the year to begin an Arctic expedition, Nautilus began making her way through the English Channel, and along the Norwegian coast.
+Another storm again damaged the boat, carrying away her bridge and giving her a permanent list, but after a stop in Tromsø, on 11 August, she successfully reached Spitsbergen, where Wilkins allowed only a single day for repairs.

 The crew carried out the planned scientific experiments as they pushed on northward, but thick pack ice hindered their progress.
 The boat was ill-equipped to deal with the extreme cold, lacking insulation and heaters.
 The fresh water system froze and the hull developed slow leaks.

-After ten days, Nautilus reached 82°N, the farthest north any vessel had reached under its own power, and preparations began to dive and proceed under the ice.
+After ten days, Nautilus reached the 82nd parallel north, the farthest north any vessel had reached under its own power, and preparations began to dive and proceed under the ice.
 However, the boat refused to respond; the stern planes had been carried away at some unknown earlier time.
 Without them, the submarine could not control its depth while submerged, and the expedition had to be aborted.

-On 31 August, under financial pressure from newspaperman William Randolph Hearst, who had initially promised to pay for the expedition but who indicated by telegraph that Wilkins would not be paid if he did not continue, Wilkins ordered the submarine onward.
+On 31 August, under financial pressure from newspaperman William Randolph Hearst, who had initially promised to pay for the expedition, but who indicated by telegraph that Wilkins would not be paid if he did not continue, Wilkins ordered the submarine onward.
 Captain Danenhower ordered Nautilus trimmed down by the bow, and deliberately rammed an ice floe in an attempt to force the boat under.
-The manoeuvre worked in that Nautilus submerged, and became the first submarine to operate under the polar ice cap.
+The manoeuver worked, in that Nautilus submerged, and became the first submarine to operate under the polar ice cap.
 However, her unconventional method of diving caused significant damage to her upper works.
 She was out of radio contact for days, was presumed lost, and rescue efforts were planned.
 In fact, she had actually travelled only a short distance under the ice before resurfacing through a polynya, but her radios had been badly damaged, requiring days to repair.

 The scientific crew continued their experiments, and their findings became the first paper published by the Woods Hole Oceanographic Institution.
-On 20 September, Nautilus returned to Spitsbergen carrying invaluable data and with all crew alive.
+On 20 September, Nautilus returned to Spitsbergen, carrying invaluable data and with all crew alive.
 Hearst, however, considered the expedition a failure and carried out his threat, refusing to pay for the expedition.